-Angie Dairou M.A. has been in private practice for over 20 years.
+Angie Dairou M.A., Registered Psychotherapist has been in private practice for over 20 years.
 During that time she has developed a specialty for working with smart people who tend to get emotionally stuck.
 In many ways, many of her clients’ journeys have mirrored her own.

 As a child, Angie was known as the “smart kid”.
 What was rarely noticed, however, was how her empathic nature, emotional sensitivity and intuitive gifts all caused her to feel anxious and overwhelmed much of the time.
 She gravitated towards achievement and intellectual pursuits in an attempt to find security, dignity, and belonging.
 Without a deeper sense of meaning and purpose, this proved to be a lonely and unfulfilling path.